 Shareholders Say on Climate

 Many high-profile companies submitted their climate strategy or climate-action report for an advisory, management-sponsored shareholder vote for the first time in 2021 or 2022.
-All of these say-on-climate votes were approved, typically by large majorities.
-The number of such votes seems likely to increase, with companies such as Barclays and Equinor slated to hold their first votes during the 2022 proxy season and other companies holding their second.
+All of these say-on-climate proposals were approved, but support varied significantly between companies.
+What might we see during the 2023 proxy season?

-How to interact with this plot: Hover over or click on the dots/squares to learn more about the company and its approach to say-on-climate votes, and click anywhere on the graph to deselect.
-Click on a past proposal from an annual general meeting (AGM) to highlight it in both sections of the chart (proposals at future AGMs do not appear in the lower section of the chart).
+How to interact with this plot: Hover over or click on the dots to learn more about the company and its approach to say-on-climate votes and click anywhere on the graph to deselect.
+Click on a proposal from an annual general meeting (AGM) to highlight the company in both charts.
 Filter the proposals by anticipated votes in 2023, companies’ home market, AGM year, say-on-climate vote frequency, Global Industry Classification Standard (GICS®)1 sector, ownership category or MSCI’s Implied Temperature Rise using the drop-down menus at the bottom.

 1GICS is the global industry classification standard jointly developed by MSCI and S&P Global Market Intelligence.